 20. CUSTOMER SUPPORT AND DISPUTE RESOLUTION

-20.1 If you have concerns, claims or issues with us, we hope we can resolve them quickly and amicably at here.
+20.1 If you have concerns, claims or issues with us, we hope we can resolve them quickly and amicably.
+Please contact us here.
 We will make reasonable and good faith efforts to resolve any dispute between us informally.
 We undertake to answer to any claim within 14 days.

-If you live in the EU and have any concerns or issues you can visit here We hope we can resolve any complaints with you through informal dispute resolution.
+If you live in the EU and have any concerns or issues please contact us here.
+We hope we can resolve any complaints with you through informal dispute resolution.

 20.2 If it is not resolved during this time, the next steps depend on where you live.
 If you live within the EU you may submit your legal claims to the online dispute resolution platform operated and provided by the European Commission which can be accessed via http://ec.europa.eu/consumers/odr/ in order to reach an out of court settlement or initiate a lawsuit